oroinc/orocommerce/src/Oro/Bundle/ConsentBundle/Resources/doc/default_checkout.md

-# Add Agreements Step to Custom Checkout Workflow Based on Default Checkout (Example)
+# Add the Agreements Step to a Custom Checkout Based on the Default Checkout Workflow (Example)

 ## Agreements Step